notadithyabhat/medbill-takehome/readme.md

 # Next Steps
 1. I'd probably switch to a graphQL messages since the things like cases/messages/attachments is getting a bit longer.
 I had thought of using it, but given the time constraint and since I haven't worked with it in a while so decided to implement with REST instead
 2. Create a test suite using Jest to test each of the routes
 3. Implement a thumbnail generator for the attachments.
-Th
+Would reqire downloading the file and generating the thumbnail.
+This is making me rethink whether not storing the file locally is a good idea for our current use case.
+4. Probably dedicate more time for documentatiion, haha.